bhardwajNihal/Excalidraw-clone/README.md

 6. in ws backend - install ws library
     - initialize a simple ws instance

-7. complete the http routes for signup, signin and room-creation.
+7. initialized the http routes for signup, signin and room-creation.
   - Authmiddlware using jwt.
   - jsonwebtoken for authentication as of now. (cookies becomes complex, currently just focusing on workflow, logics and building muscle memory for building projects using monorepo)